skipto-landmarks-headings/page-script-5/README.md

 * `skipto.min.js.map` file is no longer generated for `skipto.min.js` for debugging, reference `skipto.js` instead for debugging needs

 ### Version 5.0.1
-* Supports headings and landmarks in custom web components.
-This required changing heading and landmark identification from using simple CSS selectors to using comma separated string of headings and landmarks to include.
-There is some level of compatibility with previous versions of SkipTo, please see configuration information.
 * Unify shortcut key to be consistent between browsers and to support screen reader users using the shortcut by changing the shortcut to use Javascript rather than the HTML `accesskey` attribute.
 * Support a scrollable menu if the list of menu items does not fit in the current window size.
 * Removed tooltip and added the shortcut key information to the button label to simplify the identification of the shortcut key.